Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Oct 31 2024
+Last update on Fri Nov 01 2024

-**62 day before 2025 ⏱**
+**61 day before 2025 ⏱**

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️